Cat Printer

 Besides these, no good choice is available to develop free BLE applications.

 There’s a C++ library, SimpleBLE, to make cross platform native BLE apps.
-But, it turned into proprietary software at early 2025 with a “Business Source License 1.1”, only turning into GPL 4 years later.
+But, it turned into proprietary software at early 2025 with a “Business Source License 1.1”, only turning into GPL after 4 years.
 If I were to rewrite Cat Printer with this, we are screwed!

 My Life Goals